Services and Procedures

 Understanding the Discogram

-A discogram, or discography, is used to assess a patient’s back pain and may assist in diagnosing a specific area of the spine is to blame.
+A discogram, or discography, is used to assess a patient’s neck or back pain and may assist in diagnosing a specific area of the spine is to blame.

 How it Works